Abbaye De Saint Bon-Chien - BFM (Brasserie des Franches-Montagnes)

 S – Decidedly vinous.
 Slightly musty sour grapes.
 Just a hint of caramel.
 Whispers of sour cherry.
 Wafts of what I take to be oak as it brings to mind Appletons 12 Year.
 Starting to understand what funk refers to.

 T – Unripe white grapes, Chardonnay, rosé wine.
 Musty, tangy and cherry tartness.
 Haven’t had many sour beers but it brings to mind Petrus Aged Pale but with a richer flavour and a fuller and weightier presence.
 The extra aging and higher abv., give this beer a maturity which renders it the finished article.
-It really does taste a lot like wine, but with none of the tannins or other wine-like features I dislike about wine.
+It really does taste a lot like wine, but with none of the wine-like features I dislike about wine.
 Funky and slightly sweet.

 M – Lightly sparkling.
 The slightly lower carbonation gives it more of a homespun or farmhouse feel where higher carbonation would have led to champagne comparisons.
 Sleek, wholesome.
-Part of me wishes it had finer bubbles and a little more carbonation, but that probably wouldn’t be to style.
+Part of me wishes it had finer bubbles and a little more carbonation, but perhaps that wouldn’t be to style.

 Serving type: bottle